zhanglab/psamm/docs/tutorial/curation.rst

 lost atom in the equation.

-The stoichiometric consistency checking allows for the easy identification of stoichiometrically inconstent compounds while providing a more targeted subset of reactions to check to fix the problem.
+The stoichiometric consistency checking allows for the easy identification of stoichiometrically inconsistent compounds while providing a more targeted subset of reactions to check to fix the problem.
 This allows you to quickly identify problematic reactions rather than having to manually go through the whole reaction database in an attempt to find the problem.